congsu1408/exment-manual/docs/install_mysql.md

 # MySQL installation procedure
 These are the steps for using MySQL with Exment.
-※Steps may differ depending on OS/version.
+※Various steps may differ depending on the OS, version, installation time, etc.

 ## MySQL settings (Windows)